Associate Professor of Practice

 Executive Director, Master of Public Informatics

 Ph.D., Baruch College (AACSB), City University of New York; M.B.A., Thunderbird School of Global Management, Arizona State University; M.Arch, Sir J.J.
-College of Architecture, an affiliate of the Royal Institute of British Architects
+CoA.

 Teaching and Research Interests

-Jim Samuel is an Associate Professor of Practice and Executive Director of the Informatics Program at the Bloustein School.
+Dr. Jim Samuel is an Associate Professor of Practice and Executive Director of the Informatics Program at Bloustein.
 He is an information and artificial intelligence (AI) scientist, with significant industry experience in finance, technology, entrepreneurship and data analytics.
 Dr. Samuel’s primary research covers human intelligence and artificial intelligences interaction and information philosophy.

-Dr. Samuel’s applied research focuses on the optimal use of big data and smart data driven AI applications, textual analytics, natural language processing and artificially intelligent public opinion informatics.
-His expertise extends to socioeconomic implications of AI, applied machine learning, social media analytics, AI education and AI bias.
+Dr. Samuel’s applied research focuses on the optimal use of big data and smart data driven AI applications, text analytics, natural language processing, public informatics and socioeconomic implications of AI, applied machine learning, social media analytics, AI education and AI bias.

-Dr. Samuel completed his Ph.D. from the Zicklin School of Business, Baruch College – City University of New York, and he also has M.Arch and M.B.A (International Finance) degrees.
-Dr. Samuel has worked with large multinational financial services corporations, and advises businesses and organizations on data analytics and AI driven value creation strategies.
-He is passionate about research driven thought leadership in AI, information philosophy, analytics and informatics.
+Dr. Samuel completed his Ph.D. from the Zicklin School of Business, Baruch College – CUNY, and he also has M.Arch and M.B.A (International Finance) degrees along with AI/NLP training from Stanford University.
+His research has been published in top academic journals and he has served as Editor in Chief and in multiple editorial roles.
+Dr. Samuel has worked with large multinational financial services corporations, and advises businesses and organizations on analytics and AI driven value creation strategies.
+He is passionate about research driven thought leadership in AI, information philosophy, data science and informatics.

-Teaching topics include textual analytics, data visualization, natural language processing, generation and understanding, and supervised, unsupervised and reinforcement machine learning.
+Teaching topics include Artificial Intelligence, natural language processing, generation and understanding for Public Informatics, data science, and supervised, unsupervised and reinforcement machine learning.